Most legal citations consist of three parts:

 537 = starting page

 Example: 344 U.S. 1 cites the "Brown v.
-Board of Education" decision as published in United States Reports.
+Board of Education" decision as published in the governments Supreme Court series, United States Reports.

 Citations to the same law or opinion published in different sources are called parallel citations.
-Many legal citations include references to several different sources.
-The first cite is considered the official or primary cite.
+Many legal citations include references to the same case published in several different sources.
+The first cite is usually considered the official or primary cite.
 The subsequent cites reference additional sources published by private companies which include additional editorial features.

 Example: Roe v.
 Wade (410 U.S. 113; 93 S. Ct.
 705; 35 L. Ed.
 2d 147)